sarhowes/assignment1_final/README.md

 **`definitions_3D.py`** includes a class called `Particle_Functions3D` that is imported into `run_code_3D.py`.
-It has all the functions that are used to calculate the next positions and velocities of all the argon atoms due to interactions between surrounding pairs.
+It has all the functions that are used to calculate the next positions and velocities of all the argon atoms due to interactions with surrounding particles.
 It also includes functions that calculate the total kinetic and potential energies, as well as a function that sets up a histogram in order to calculate the pair correlation function.
 There is no need to run this script separately, it is automatially imported and used in the second script.